stove-labs/tezos-starter-kit/README.md

 - **Node.js** - Javascript runtime environment that we'll use for testing and deployment
 - **LIGO** - High level programming language for the Tezos blockchain
 - **truffle@tezos** - Testing framework, originally built for Ethereum that now includes support for Tezos.
+- **ganache-cli@tezos** - Part of the Truffle suite of blockchain development tools.
+It creates isolated sandboxes using Flextesa to automate reproducible tests with faster networks.
+Install Ganache-CLI globally with `npm install -g ganache-cli@6.10.0-tezos.1`.

 ## Getting started